 Dr Ir.
-Juliette Cortes happily joined the Chair Group in Coastal and Urban Risk & Resilience from December 1st, 2020.
+Juliette Cortes happily joined the Flood Resilience chair group in the Coastal and Urban Risk & Resilience department from December 1st, 2020.

 Juliette Cortes has nine years of experience supporting participatory initiatives aiming at a more proactive and integrated water-related hazard management.
 She received her Civil Engineering degree at the Universidad Nacional de Colombia, in 2005.
 Before coming to Europe, Juliette worked for about four years preparing engineering proposals for public and private sectors.
 She was also field engineer for the construction of riverbank protections at critical locations along main national highways.
 In that role, she attended a flood emergency in La Mojana, Magdalena (Colombia), with local communities' support as first responders.

 Juliette is part of the IHE family since her MSc degree in Hydroinformatics, in 2011.
 She further obtained her PhD at TUDelft in 2016.
 Her PhD dissertation was on the "Use of volunteer's information in the early inspection and maintenance of protective structures in mountain catchments".
 Lately, she worked as a post-doc at the University of Twente from 2015 to 2020 coordinating knowledge management and science communication efforts of RiverCare (www.rivercare.nl), a Dutch river research project following up the Room for the river initiative.
 She continued her work part-time at the TUDelft over the last year on the also Dutch research program for dike reinforcements, All-Risk (www.all-risk-program.nl).
 Juliette's appointment at IHE-Delft is initially for three-days a week while still woking two-days a week at the University of Twente and TU Delft.